 What is the Freedom Project?

 Dogs Trust Freedom Project is a dog fostering service for people fleeing domestic abuse and going into refuge.
-This year marks the 15th anniversary of the project, which has helped over 1,400 people to flee domestic abuse and now runs in Greater London & the Home Counties, Yorkshire, the North East, the North West, and Scotland.
+The service has been running for 16 years and has helped over 1,500 people to flee domestic abuse and now runs in Greater London & the Home Counties, East Anglia, Yorkshire, the North East, the North West, and Scotland.

 How does the Freedom Project help?